-- The Department of Systems and Computer Engineering at Carleton University is well known for the quality of its graduate research.
+- The Department is well known for the quality of its graduate research.
 Our faculty members are active researchers, journal editors, conference organizers, and grant holders who involve their graduate students from the very start of their programs.
 See examples of graduate student research.

 - The department is a member of the Ottawa-Carleton Institute for Biomedical Engineering (OCIBME), which comprises four departments at Carleton University and three at the University of Ottawa, providing access to an extensive network of facilities and subject matter experts.